An Intro to Dozenal Numerals

 It Goes to Eleven

 The decimal system has ten basic symbols.
 You count from zero to nine, and then start a new column of numbers, from 10 to 99.
 Then 100 to 999.
 Dozenal Numbers (also called Duodecimal Numerals) work the same, except we have to invent two new symbols.
 (Not new numbers, just new symbols to represent the numbers 10 and 11.)
 We could use A and B (kind of like hexidecimal numerals), or T for ten and E for eleven.
-We could also write ten as the Roman Numeral X. We could even use a smiley face and a frowny face.
+Or maybe could also write ten as the Roman Numeral X. We could even use a smiley face and a frowny face.
 It doesn’t matter as long as we decide on something.
 The Dozenal Society of America (yes, there is such a thing) prefers a script X for ten and a script E for eleven, which have the advantage of looking different than normal letters.
 After all, the other ten numbers have their own symbols.
 In a dozenal system, so should ten and eleven.

 A Divisive Issue